-The near-surface soils generally consist of moist to very moist clayey sands, sandy clays and silty clays and will become unstable if exposed to significant moisture infiltration or disturbance by construction traffic.
+The near-surface soils generally consist of very moist sandy clays and silty clays, and will become unstable if exposed to significant moisture infiltration or disturbance by construction traffic.
 If grading occurs during a period of relatively wet weather, an increase in subgrade instability should also be expected.
 The site should, therefore, be graded to prevent ponding of surface water and to prevent water from running into excavations.

-As discussed in Section 6.3 of this report, unstable subgrade soils are likely to be encountered at the base of the overexcavations within the proposed building area.
+As discussed in Section 6.3 of this report, unstable subgrade soils will likely be encountered at the base of the overexcavations within the proposed building areas.
 The extent of unstable subgrade soils will to a large degree depend on methods used by the contractor to avoid adding additional moisture to these soils or disturbing soils which already possess high moisture contents.
-If grading occurs during a period of relatively wet weather, an increase in subgrade instability should also be expected.
 Due to the potential for subgrade instability, it is recommended that only tracked vehicles be utilized for grading or construction activities that require traffic over the exposed subgrade soils.